 The pledge of the Collateral may be voidable as a preference under insolvency or fraudulent transfer or similar laws of Hong Kong and the British Virgin Islands at any time within six months of the perfection of the pledge or, under some circumstances, within a longer period.
 Pledges of capital stock of future Subsidiary Guarantors may also be voidable as a preference under relevant insolvency or fraudulent transfer or similar laws.
-In addition, the pledge of certain Collateral may be voided based on the analysis set forth above under "- The Subsidiary Guarantees or JV Subsidiary Guarantees (if any) may be challenged under applicable insolvency or fraudulent transfer laws, which could impair the enforceability of the Subsidiary Guarantees or any JV Subsidiary Guarantees."
+In addition, the pledge of certain Collateral may be voided based on the analysis set forth above under "- The Guarantees or JV Subsidiary Guarantees (if any) may be challenged under applicable insolvency or fraudulent transfer laws, which could impair the enforceability of the Guarantees or any JV Subsidiary Guarantees."
 If the pledges of the Collateral were to be voided for any reason, holders of the Notes would have only an unsecured claim against us and the Subsidiary Guarantor Pledgors.

-The value of the Collateral is unlikely to be sufficient to satisfy our obligations under the Notes, the 2011 Notes and other pari passu secured indebtedness.
+The value of the Collateral may not be sufficient to satisfy our obligations under the Parent Guarantee, the 2011 Notes, the 2012 Notes and other pari passu secured indebtedness.